 Composer, theorist, and tuba player, Joe L. Alexander (November 9, 1958; New Bern, North Carolina) joined the faculty of Mississippi University for Women’s Department of Music in the Fall of 2016.
 He was previously on the faculties of Louisiana Tech University, Bossier Parish Community College, Centenary College of Louisiana, Birmingham-Southern College, the University of Alabama at Birmingham, Samford University, the University of Alabama, Judson College, the University of Montevallo, Lamar University, East Central University (Ada, Oklahoma), University of North Texas, and James Madison University.
 He holds degrees from East Carolina University (B.M. in Music Education), James Madison University (M.M. in Theory/Composition), and the University of North Texas (D.M.A. in Composition, with extensive theory minor).
 He studied composition with Newel Kay Brown, Douglas Knehans, Alan Leichtling, Martin Mailman, Cindy McTee, and James Riley; and tuba with Bruce Mosier, Ken Meisinger and James Michael Dunn.

-Alexander's compositions have been performed on recitals/presentations at conferences of the Birmingham Art Music Alliance; the College Music Society; the Louisiana Composers’ Consortium; National Association of College Wind and Percussion Instructors; several chapters of the National Association of Composers, USA (NACUSA); the Society of Composers, Inc.; the Southeastern Composers’ League; the Southeastern Electro-Acoustic Composers Collective; the 2008, 2014, 2016, and 2019 International Tuba Euphonium Conferences; and the 2009, 2013, 2014, 2016, 2018 and 2021 NACUSA, National Conferences.
-His music has been featured at the Birmingham New Music Festival, Bowling Green State University’s New Music & Art Festival, Festival Internacional de Música de Campina Grande, New Music on the Bayou Festival, the 2015 & 2018 Electroacoustic Barn Dance, Spectrum Music Festival (Kazan, Russia), Assisi Festival for the Performing Arts (Assisi, Italy), and the New Music for Young Ensembles' Composers Competition.
-Because it was the winning composition, Sonarequasta (flute, Bb clarinet, viola and piano) was performed in Weill Recital Hall.
+Alexander's compositions have been performed on recitals/presentations at conferences of the Birmingham Art Music Alliance; the College Music Society; the Louisiana Composers’ Consortium; the National Association of College Wind and Percussion Instructors; several chapters of the National Association of Composers, USA (NACUSA); the Society of Composers, Inc.; the Southeastern Composers’ League; the Southeastern Electro-Acoustic Composers Collective; the International Tuba Euphonium Conference; and the NACUSA, National Conference.
+His music has been featured at the Birmingham New Music Festival, Bowling Green State University’s New Music & Art Festival, Festival Internacional de Música de Campina Grande, New Music on the Bayou Festival, the Electroacoustic Barn Dance, Spectrum Music Festival (Kazan, Russia), Assisi Festival for the Performing Arts (Assisi, Italy), and the New Music for Young Ensembles' Composers Competition.
+Because it was the winning composition, Sonarequasta (flute, Bb clarinet, viola and piano) was performed in Carnegie Hall's Weill Recital Hall.